 I have written previously that God has permitted us to be born with a rebellious nature and a body that houses the compulsions to sin.
 God has permitted this so He could bring forth overcomers—they who have chosen to struggle against sin throughout their entire lives.

 In your struggle against sin, you have not yet resisted to the point of shedding your blood.
 (Hebrews 12:4)

-When the full number of these victorious saints, drawn from all periods of history and brought up to date as the Divine revelation has been entrusted to those still living on the earth, all brought to perfection together, then God has His army of judges, His Firstfruits of mankind.
+When the full number of these victorious saints, drawn from all periods of history and brought up to date, are all brought to perfection together, then God has His army of judges, His Firstfruits of mankind.

 As soon as the army of judges has been brought to the maturity that God requires, God will be free to incarcerate Antichrist, the False Prophet, and finally Satan so they no longer have access to human beings.

-God now will work with all people who are willing to renounce sin.
-By Divine power the bondages of worldliness, the lusts and passions of the flesh and spirit, and self-will no longer be present with them.
+Then God will work with all people who are willing to renounce sin.
+By Divine power, the bondages of worldliness, the lusts and passions of the flesh and spirit, and self-will will no longer be present with them.

 As the weeds are pulled up and burned in the fire, so it will be at the end of the age.
 The Son of Man will send out his angels, and they will weed out of his kingdom everything that causes sin and all who do evil.
 They will throw them into the fiery furnace, where there will be weeping and gnashing of teeth.
 Then the righteous will shine like the sun in the kingdom of their Father.
 He who has ears, let him hear.
 (Matthew 13:40-43)

 The passage above assures us that God will send out His messengers and they will remove from His Kingdom everything that causes sin and all who do evil.
 This is the eternal judgment on Satan, evildoers, and the sinful nature of man.
 “Everything that causes sin.”